Food allergy: Ingredients intentionally added

 In the United States, the Food Allergen Labeling and Consumer Protection Act of 2004 requires companies to disclose on the label whether a packaged food product contains any of these eight major food allergens, added intentionally: cow's milk, peanuts, eggs, shellfish, fish, tree nuts, soy and wheat.
-The eight-ingredient is list originated in 1999 from the World Health Organisation Codex Alimentarius Commission.
+The eight-ingredient list originated in 1999 from the World Health Organisation Codex Alimentarius Commission.
 To meet labeling requirements, if an ingredient is derived from one of the required-label allergens, then it must either have its "food sourced name" in parentheses, for example, "Casein (milk)," or as an alternative, there must be a statement separate but adjacent to the ingredients list: "Contains milk" (and any other of the allergens with mandatory labeling).
 The European Union requires listing for those eight major allergens plus molluscs, celery, mustard, lupin, sesame and sulfites.

 In 2018, the US FDA issued a request for information for the consideration of labeling for sesame to help protect people who have sesame allergies.
 A decision was reached in November 2020 that food manufacturers voluntarily declare that when powdered sesame seeds are used as a previously unspecified spice or flavor, the label be changed to "spice (sesame)" or "flavor (sesame)."

 Congress and the President passed a law in April 2021, the "FASTER Act", stipulating that labeling be mandatory, to be effect January 1, 2023, making it the ninth required food ingredient label.

 The Food Allergen Labeling and Consumer Protection Act of 2004 applies to packaged foods regulated by the FDA, which does not include poultry, most meats, certain egg products, and most alcoholic beverages.
 However, some meat, poultry, and egg processed products may contain allergenic ingredients.
 These products are regulated by the Food Safety and Inspection Service, which requires that any ingredient be declared in the labeling only by its common or usual name.
 Neither the identification of the source of a specific ingredient in a parenthetical statement nor the use of statements to alert for the presence of specific ingredients, like "Contains: milk", are mandatory.
 The act also does not apply to food prepared in restaurants.
 The EU Food Information for Consumers Regulation 1169/2011 – requires food businesses to provide allergy information on food sold unpackaged, for example, in catering outlets, deli counters, bakeries and sandwich bars.

 In the United States, there is no federal mandate to address the presence of allergens in drug products, medicines, or cosmetics.